mevers/RNAModR/README.md

 transcript sections makes a simple position permutation approach inappropriate for generating null sites.

+---

+**NOTE**

+This is production code!
+Use it at your own risk.
+That means that documentation may be incomplete and functions may return unexpected errors.

+[Update September 2019]

+Due to some substantial changes in functions/methods from some R/Bioconductor packages that RNAModR depends on, RNAModR's functionality is currently limited.
+Specifically,

+1. building a custom reference transcriptome is broken (but you can still use the pre-generated transcriptomes from the links below)
+2. `plotRelDistEnrichment()` is broken

+I appreciate any and all testing; for issues, please open an official [Issue](https://github.com/mevers/RNAModR/issues/new) on the GitHub project site.

+---

 ## Installing RNAModR

 ### The github way (requires the [devtools](https://github.com/hadley/devtools) package)